 6. Integrate educational content with your website

 Knowledge is power.
 Especially today, as content marketing is relentlessly making the traditional “please buy my product” messages a thing of the past.
-Each year, it’s increasingly difficult to simply rely on products descriptions and no other content.
+Each year, it’s increasingly difficult to simply rely on product descriptions and no other content.

 Furthermore, from the awareness stage through the consideration and decision stages, providing your customers with quality content, ensures that they understand both benefits and the value of your product.